jbsparrow/CyberDropDownloader/docs/getting-started/cyberdrop-dl-install.md

 {% tab title="pip" %}
 {% hint style="warning" %}
-Using `pip` to install `cyberdrop-dl-patched` is discouraged as it may lead to dependency conflicts with global installs and an inconsistent environment.
+Using bare `pip` to install `cyberdrop-dl-patched` is discouraged as it may lead to dependency conflicts with global installs and an inconsistent environment.
 Consider using `uv` or `pipx`
 {% endhint %}

 ```shell